aleh/appreviewprinter/README.md

         BLUE   - sort of a BUSY signal: LOW when the printer is ready to accept incoming data; HIGH otherwise.

 See `./doc/escpos.pdf` on some of the escape commands supported.

+## Enclosure

+The enclosure consists of two pieces that can be printed without support.
+(Put the front part, "Box Front.stl" and the button, "Button.stl", on their faces).
+Use 3 by 9 mm screws directly into plastic to attach the boards and the back cover.
+See `./enclosure` for STL and Fusion 360 sources.
+I used red PETG for the box (semi-transparent effect) and white PLA for the single button (for contrast).

+---